EricwentwithCyber/Basic-VM-Penetration-Testing/README.md

 # Basic-VM-Penetration-Testing
-This project documents a penetration test performed on a basic virtual machine as part of a penetration testing course.
-The aim was to identify and exploit vulnerabilities to understand the security posture of the VM.
+This GitHub repository showcases a comprehensive penetration test conducted on a basic virtual machine as part of a formal penetration testing course.
+With authorized access, this project explores various methods to breach security defenses, simulating a hacker's approach to uncover and exploit vulnerabilities.
+The primary goal is to assess the VM's security posture, documenting each step of the process to provide insights into potential security enhancements.
+The repository includes detailed documentation, scripts used, and visual evidence from the testing phases.

 # Basic VM Penetration Testing

 ## Tools Used